makcandrov/meplang/README.md

 ## Future features

-- Make this crate as a library that exports compilation functions.
+- Make this crate a library that exports compilation functions.
-- `assert` attribute tu put conditions on a block pc or a contract size.
+- `assert` attribute to impose conditions on a block pc or a contract size.
 - Heuristics to improve compilation optimizations.
 - Inheritance of contracts.